 So you might be thinking, “What can I do to fix this?”
 Or you maybe you’ve already settled with the fact that this is just a part of your business that won’t ever go away.

 I’d like to take a few minutes and share some of the trends and beliefs I’ve seen be successful while working with hundreds of security companies all over the world.
-I believe you’ll find some practical and successful ways to improve your management skills and improve your security business.
+I believe you’ll find some practical and successful ways to improve your guard force management skills and improve your security business.

 Management can be hard sometimes but it's needed all the time.